conan-io/conan-io.github.io/_posts/2018-04-23-Continuous-integration-for-C-C++embedded-devices-with-jenkins-docker-and-conan.markdown

 So this is where the magic starts.

-As you can see in the *Jenkinsfile* we are setting up the name or our artifactory instance already set up in the Jenkins Artifactory Plug-in and the Conan repository name.
-We dont need to configure any cenrentials or use environment variable ``CONAN_PASSWORD``.
+As you can see in the *Jenkinsfile* we are setting up the name or our Artifactory instance already set up in the Jenkins Artifactory Plug-in and the Conan repository name.
+We don't need to configure any credentials or use environment variable ``CONAN_PASSWORD``.

 The Docker image we are using in this case is ``lasote/conangcc6-armv7`` and it will run the build with some directory and network mappings: